-No pupil is allowed to phone his/her parents to come and fetch him/her from school when feeling unwell unless he/she has reported to sickbay first.
-A child attending school with medication must hand over their medication to the sickbay to administer.
+No pupil is allowed to phone his/her parents to come and fetch him/her from school when feeling unwell unless he/she has reported to sick bay first.
+A child attending school with medication must hand over his/her medication to the sick bay to administer.
 This should be accompanied by a letter from the parents that include instructions.